Hillclimbing: Australia

 An Australian Hillclimb Championship was first staged in 1938 and has been contested annually since 1947.

-Hillclimbing in Australia dates back to the early 1900s, and was most prevalent in the city of Melbourne, at locations such as Templestowe, Heidelberg and Rob Roy.
+Hillclimbing in Australia dates back to the early 1900s, and was most prevalent in the city of Melbourne, at locations such as Templestowe, Heidelberg, and Rob Roy.

 The course at Templestowe still exists today in the Domain Wetlands.
-The course was never trafficable due to the massive incline known as "the wall", with an incline ratio of 1:2.5 is thought to be the steepest bitumen surface in Australia, and so was only used during race events.
+The course was never trafficable due to the massive incline known as "the wall", with an incline ratio of 1:2.5, which is thought to be the steepest bitumen surface in Australia, and so was only used during race events.

 Burgundy Street in Heidelberg was used for early Hillclimbs.

-The course at Rob Roy hosts race meets regularly, including rounds of the Victorian Hillclimb Championships.
-It is located just off Clintons Road, Christmas Hills in an area of Smiths Gully known as Rob Roy.
+The course at Rob Roy regularly hosts race meetings, including rounds of the Victorian Hillclimb Championships.
+It is located just off Clinton's Road, Christmas Hills, in an area of Smiths Gully known as Rob Roy.

-Mount Tarrengower, near Maldon in Central Victoria, has an annual Hillclimb hosted by the Victorian Vintage Sports Car Club, Bendigo Light Car Club and the Historic Motorcycle Racing Association of Victoria.
+Mount Tarrengower, near Maldon in Central Victoria, has an annual Hillclimb hosted by the Victorian Vintage Sports Car Club, Bendigo Light Car Club, and the Historic Motorcycle Racing Association of Victoria.
 The event is held on the 3rd weekend of October.
 It is now a "classics" only event, after a serious accident in the 1970s.
 Vintage motorcycles are now a feature of this event.
-Current champion is 2 time winner and only female competitor to take the title in the history of the climb, Stacey Heaney on a 1971 Yamaha XS650.
+The current champion is Stacey Heaney, a 2-time winner and the only female competitor to take the title in the history of the climb, riding a 1971 Yamaha XS650.

 The MG Car Club of Queensland Inc. (est. 1954) built the Mount Cotton Hillclimb circuit and continues with its current management and operation.
-The first event held at this facility was on Sunday 18 February 1968.
-The dedicated 946 metres of tarmac circuit hosts the annual Queensland Hillclimb Championships, the Club's annual six round Hillclimb series and inter-club competitions.
-The Australian Hillclimb Championships have been held there on at least 9 occasions.
+The first event held at this facility was on Sunday, February 18, 1968.
+The dedicated 946 meters of tarmac circuit hosts the annual Queensland Hillclimb Championships, the Club's annual six-round Hillclimb series, and inter-club competitions.
+The Australian Hillclimb Championship has been held there on at least 9 occasions.

-Australia's longest hillclimb course is the Poatina Hillclimb, a temporary closed road course that features an elevation gain of 580 m in 10.6 km, climbing Mount Blackwood from the Norfolk Plains to the Central Plateau of Northern Tasmania.
+Australia's longest hillclimb course is the Poatina Hillclimb, a temporarily closed road course that features an elevation gain of 580 m in 10.6 km, climbing Mount Blackwood from the Norfolk Plains to the Central Plateau of Northern Tasmania.
 The inaugural event, conducted in February 2014, covered 7.2 km; the second running, in 2015, saw the course extended.

-South Australia features the historic permanent venue Collingrove, as well as annual temporary venues including Mount Alma Mile, Willunga, Legend Of The Lakes and the state's longest course is the Eden Valley Hillclimb at 3.7 km.
+South Australia features the historic permanent venue Collingrove, as well as annual temporary venues including Mount Alma Mile, Willunga, Legend Of The Lakes, and the state's longest course is the Eden Valley Hillclimb at 3.7 km.